 We’re going to go over some stock market basics to help you understand what’s going on.

 Why do some people get rich off the stock market?

-You can make money off the stock market by taking lots of risks and having luck on your side.
+You can make money off the stock market by taking lots of risks and having some luck on your side.
 You can also make money by investing in companies that buy dividends.